Deal with it or park it.May 14, 2020

 If you want to avoid all of the downsides that come from holding on to unresolved conflict, you have two choices:

 As the saying goes, you need to pick your battles.
-Is this something you could let go?
-I mean really let go.
-If so, that might be the ideal outcome.
-Usually with a bit of time and distance, and some time for our emotional brain to simmer down, things don’t seem as problematic as they once did.
+Is this something that you could let go, fully and completely?
+If so, that might be the ideal choice.
+Usually with a bit of time and distance to allow our emotional brain to simmer down, things don’t seem as problematic as they once did.
+On the other hand, if a courageous leadership conversation is needed, parking it is not a good option.
+This would be avoiding the issue, which amplifies the problem for everyone involved.

-To get there, distance yourself from the negative emotions the unresolved conflict is causing.
+Parking it starts with distancing yourself from the negative emotions that the unresolved conflict is causing.
 Practice mindful breathing.
 Focus on your breath and let all of your thoughts go.
 If you have trouble with overthinking, try counting aloud or silently to yourself.
 When you focus on something else, breathing or counting, there is less room to ruminate on the unresolved conflicts that cause stress.

 After that, put it in perspective.
 List all of the things in your life (work or personal) that you appreciate, down to the simplest things.
 When we practice gratitude, we are forced to see things more optimistically.
 At this point, you are well on your way to letting it go.
 Unless, of course…you’re not.